Can We Go Beyond Visual Features? Neural Tissue Relation Modeling for Relational Graph Analysis in Non-Melanoma Skin Histology: Conclusion

 \section{Conclusion}

 We proposed NTRM, a histopathology segmentation framework that models inter-tissue relationships through graph-based reasoning.
-By constructing a tissue-level graph over CNN-derived segmentations and refining predictions using relational embeddings, NTRM directly addresses limitations in texture-only models that overlook biological context.
-Across skin cancer segmentation experiments, NTRM consistently enhanced boundary delineation and class discrimination, achieving higher mean IoU and Dice scores than all baselines.
-These results suggest that explicit relational modeling may serve as a foundation for more interpretable and context-aware medical image analysis.
+By constructing a tissue-level graph over CNN-derived segmentations and refining predictions using relational embeddings, NTRM directly addresses a core limitation of texture-only models, which is their inability to encode the biological context that governs tissue organization in histological images.
+Rather than treating tissue regions as independent entities defined solely by visual appearance, NTRM explicitly learns how tissue types relate to one another spatially and functionally, which more closely mirrors the structured reasoning pathologists employ during diagnosis.
+Across non-melanoma skin cancer segmentation experiments spanning BCC, SCC, and IEC subtypes, NTRM consistently enhanced boundary delineation and class discrimination, achieving a mean IoU of 0.7288 and a Dice score of 0.8163 and outperforming all evaluated baselines by 4.9\% to 31.25\% in Dice.
+Qualitative comparisons show that relational modeling suppresses spurious activations at morphologically ambiguous boundaries, particularly where tissue types differ more in biological context than in visual texture.
+Taken together, these findings suggest that encoding structured biological knowledge alongside visual features may be as important as architectural advances in pushing segmentation performance.